piskvorky/gensim/docs/_sources/tut1.txt

  [(8, 1.0), (10, 1.0), (11, 1.0)]]

-The function ``doc2bow`` simply counts the number of occurences of each distinct word, converts the word to its integer `question id` and returns the result as a sparse vector.
+The function ``doc2bow`` simply counts the number of occurences of each distinct word, converts the word to its integer `question id` = `word id` = `feature id` and returns the result as a sparse vector.
 With the ``allowUpdate`` option set, newly introduced words will be assigned a new id; otherwise, they are ignored.
 Put differently, this option decides whether new questions should be created upon encountering new words, or whether we're only interested in answering a fixed, pre-determined set of questions.